Spec 001 — Registration¶

 -

-A metadata map (reflection metadata only —
+A metadata map without

 Registry model — the canonical kind keyword set¶